iceBear67/mbt-classfile/README.mbt.md

 # mbt-classfile

 ClassFile parsing/writing support in Moonbit.
+_This library is not stable yet.
+APIs may change frequently and bugs are likely to appear._

 Based on [JVMS Ch.4](https://docs.oracle.com/javase/specs/jvms/se24/html/jvms-4.html#jvms-4.5), version Java SE 24.